box/box-typescript-sdk-gen/docs/fileVersions.md

 - fileId `string`
   - The unique identifier that represents a file.
 The ID for any file can be determined by visiting a file in the web application and copying the ID from the URL.
 For example, for the URL `https://*.app.box.com/files/123` the `file_id` is `123`.
 Example: "12345"
 - fileVersionId `string`
-  - The ID of the file version Example: "1234"
+  - The ID of the file version.
+Example: "1234"
 - optionalsInput `GetFileVersionByIdOptionalsInput`
   -